jedelman8/nxos-ansible/README.md

 ### Example Playbook

 A sample playbook is shown below.
-Assume that this playbook is saved as `nexus-automation.yml` and is stored in a new directory called `ansible` that exists in your home directory.
-We'll refer to this as the current Ansible **working directory**  Since this walk through is using the Cisco all-in-one onePK virtual machine, the full path to this file is: `/home/cisco/ansible/nexus-automation.yml`.
+Assume that this playbook is saved as `nexus-automation.yml` and is stored in your working directory - `nxos-ansible` --- the directory that was downloaded when you cloned the repo.
+This will continuously be referred to as the current Ansible **working directory**  Since this walk through is using the Cisco all-in-one onePK virtual machine, the full path to this file is: `/home/cisco/ansible/nxos-ansible/nexus-automation.yml`.

 ```
 ---